Dummy corporation: Glencairn, Ltd

-Glencairn, Ltd was an American company used by the Sinclair Broadcast Group to operate virtual duopolies during the 1990s when legal duopolies weren't legal by the Federal Communications Commission.
+Glencairn, Ltd was an American company used by the Sinclair Broadcast Group to operate virtual duopolies during the 1990s when legal duopolies were not allowed by the Federal Communications Commission.
 The initial capital was supplied by Carolyn Smith, wife of Sinclair founder Julian Smith and mother of current Sinclair CEO David Smith.
 Carolyn Smith also controlled 70% of Glencairn's stock, eventually reaching 97%.

 In 1999, the FCC relaxed its ownership rules and allowed one company to own two stations in the same market starting in 2001.
 This development brought the Sinclair-Glencairn arrangement to light for the first time.
 At the time, Glencairn was getting ready to buy Sullivan-owned KOKH-TV (channel 25) in Oklahoma City, Oklahoma, where Sinclair already owned KOCB (channel 34).
 When the FCC relaxed its rules, Sinclair simply replaced Glencairn as the buyer for KOKH.
 Glencairn then announced plans to sell five of its stations to Sinclair outright.
 It later emerged that Glencairn was to be paid for the proposed purchases with Sinclair stock, and that the Smiths controlled almost all of Glencairn's stock.
 Eventually, the FCC placed a $40,000 fine against Sinclair for illegally controlling Glencairn.

 Glencairn was eventually renamed under its current name Cunningham Broadcasting in 2001, with Sinclair later launching similar sidecars with Deerfield Media and Howard Stirk Holdings once Sinclair began rapid expansion in 2011; the latter two companies are used where both Sinclair and Cunningham already own stations such as Baltimore.